 The effect of the COVID-19 pandemic on the impact sector has reached natural disaster proportions in its scope and scale, which means that the global need for our ‘emergency’ capital vastly outstrips our available resources.
 Given this reality, we have decided to use our limited resources to best serve the sector under the following circumstances:

-- Charitable Grants will only be offered to organizations responding directly to COVID-19.
+- Charitable Grants will only be offered to organizations responding directly to COVID-19 that are also demonstrating how their intervention moves towards longer term adaptation and systemic/sustainable impact beyond the immediate outbreak.

 Open Road will be offering four loan products to organizations affected by COVID-19: